How we inspect fire and rescue services

 • the operational service provided to the public (including prevention, protection and response);

-• the efficiency of the service (how well it provides value for money, allocates resources to match risk, and collaborates with other emergency services); and
+• the efficiency of the service (how well it provides value for money and allocates resources to match risk); and

 • how well the service looks after its people (how well it promotes its values and culture, trains its staff and ensures they have the necessary skills, ensures fairness and diversity for the workforce and develops leadership and service capability).